 - MRI and PET scan.

 SCC starts in the lining of the mouth, throat or voice box.
-As it grows, it can spread to other structures next to the cancer or to the lymph nodes in the neck or to other organs like the lungs.
+As it grows, it can spread to other structures next to the cancer, and to the lymph nodes in the neck or to other organs like the lungs.
 The examination and CT scan helps to stage the cancer.
 This means finding out how big it is and how far it has spread.
 There are 4 stages of cancer:

 - Stage 1 and 2 are small cancers that haven’t spread far;

 - Stage 3 and 4 are bigger cancers that have spread to the lymph nodes or other organs.
+Spreading to the lymph nodes or other organs is called metastasis.

 Staging helps your treating team decide what treatments you need and what will work best for you.